 - 1 to 2 Tbsp fresh lemon juice, to taste

 Directions: Add coconut water, kale, celery, pear, banana, ginger and 1 tablespoon lemon juice to a blender; blend until smooth.
 Taste; add more lemon juice if desired.

 Creamy, Vitamin-C-Packed Satsuma Smoothie

 It’s that time of year where we can all use an extra punch of Vitamin C to help stave off colds.
 Citrus, ginger and turmeric all provide properties to help you stay healthy or even feel better fast.
 This smoothie doesn’t taste like a trick to cure you, it’s simply creamy, flavorful and full of good.
 Almost like orange juice meets Jamba Juice.
 Serves 1 to 2.

 - 1 frozen banana, chopped

-- Half a Fuyu or Sharoni persimmon, chopped
+- Half a Fuyu or Sharoni persimmon, chopped (if available, otherwise optional)

 - 2 Medjool dates, pits removed